-Outdoor Lighting Category Maximum - Allowed Lumens Per Light Fixture Maximum Height Shielding and Direction Unshielded or partly shielded light fixture placed not less than 4 feet apart 315 12 feet above the surface of the area to be illuminated Not applicable Up to two unshielded or partly shielded light fixtures located in a main entry area, placed not less than 4 feet apart.
-630 12 feet above the surface of the area to be illuminated Not applicable Shielded directional light fixtures for entries and walkways, architectural lighting placed not less than 4 feet apart.
-1,050 12 feet above the surface of the area to be illuminated All light fixtures shall be located, aimed, and shielded so as to minimize light pollution and light trespass across property boundaries.

-Shielded directional 1260 14 feet above the All light fixtures shall be light fixtures for surface of the located, aimed, and parking areas, parking area, shielded so as to minimize driveways, or driveway or loading light pollution and light outdoor loading bay trespass across property bays. boundaries.
+Up to two unshielded or partly shielded light fixtures located at a main entry, placed not less than 4 feet apart.
+630 12 feet above the surface of the area to be illuminated Not applicable Shielded directional light fixtures for entries, walkways, and architectural lighting, placed not less than 4 feet apart.
+1,050 12 feet above the surface of the area to be illuminated All light fixtures shall be located, aimed, and shielded so as to prevent direct light trespass and greatly minimize reflective light pollution and light trespass across property boundaries.
+Shielded directional light fixtures for parking areas, driveways, or outdoor loading bays.
+1260 14 feet above the surface of the parking area, driveway or loading bay All light fixtures shall be located, aimed, and shielded so as to prevent direct light trespass and greatly minimize reflective light pollution and light trespass across property boundaries.